ansrivas/kafka-installation-guide/README.md

 3. Firstly set up zookeeper on the nodes
     ( We will be installing zoo-keeper on both the machines, more information can be found. )

+    *Note* : Zookeeper requires that you have a quorum of servers up, where quorum is ceil(N/2).
+For a 3 server ensemble, that means 2 servers must be up at any time, for a 5 server ensemble, 3 servers need to be up at any time.

     -   Create the data and logs directories for zookeeper.
         ( These can be anywhere )